magicsandbox-ai/magicsandbox/apps/Docs/advanced.md

 ## Questions or Feedback

-For additional questions or feedback, please create an issue on [GitHub](https://github.com/magicsandbox-ai/magicsandbox/issues/new?template=Blank+issue).
+For additional questions or feedback, please [create an issue](https://github.com/magicsandbox-ai/magicsandbox/issues/new?template=Blank+issue).
 We'd love to hear from you!